Codeinwp/feedzy-rss-feeds/readme.txt

 **USE CASE:** 🔍 Mark, a content curator, maximizes efficiency with Keyword Filter.
 He effortlessly refines his RSS feed imports by specifying keywords like "AI" and "tech trends."
 This automatic sorting saves Mark hours of manual review, allowing him to focus on crafting engaging content and boosting his blog's SEO impact.

 * **Map the imported feed elements to your post elements**: totally control and customize how your feed to post, such as using the feed’s image or your image as the featured image, importing only the feed’s content or both the content and image into the post content, creating post drafts first to review or publishing right away, and so many more.
-* **[Full-text RSS feeds import (with image)](https://docs.themeisle.com/article/742-how-to-import-posts-from-feeds-in-feedzy)** (with image): by extracting the entire HTML from each feed item, you can import full-text content to post, not just the feed excerpt.
+* **[Full-text RSS feeds import (with image)](https://docs.themeisle.com/article/742-how-to-import-posts-from-feeds-in-feedzy)** : by extracting the entire HTML from each feed item, you can import full-text content to post, not just the feed excerpt.
 * **Paraphrasing content before import**: Rewrite your content before RSS import with the built-in feature.
 * **Automatically translate the content on import**: Choose to translate the feed into various languages before import.
-* **[Multiple feed templates](https://demo.themeisle.com/feedzy-rss-feeds/)**: choose the best template for each feed, such as standard grid layout, blog layout, online shop layout, or audio playback (soundcloud) playout.
+* **[Multiple feed templates](https://demo.themeisle.com/feedzy-rss-feeds/)**: choose the best template for each feed, such as standard grid layout, blog layout, online shop layout, or audio playback (soundcloud) layout.
 * **OpenAI (ChatGPT) integration**: Use the OpenAI API feature to paraphrase, summarize, generate missing featured images, or apply your custom prompt to the imported content.
 * **[WordAI and SpinnerChief integration](https://docs.themeisle.com/article/746-how-to-use-wordai-to-rephrase-rss-content-in-feedzy)** to avoid duplicated content.
 * **[Parse and display pricings](https://docs.themeisle.com/article/923-how-price-is-displayed-from-the-feed)** for online shop and product feeds.